cmcmA20/cubical-mini/CONTRIBUTING.md

   Do not import and do not use Agda primitives/builtins from `Agda.Builtin.*` and the like.

-- Avoid creating folders like `Data`, `Records` or `HITs` for the sake of collecting all the inductive types, records or HITs.
+- Avoid creating folders like `Data`, `Records` or `HITs` only for the sake of collecting all the inductive types, records or HITs.
   When naming new folders, take inspiration in semantics or purpose of the target concept, not in it's Agda syntax.

 - `Data` is the correct place for data structures and their properties.
-If you see that your "data structure" is quite general, admits a rich theory `Category` or any algebraic stuff) and is applicable to many, it should be moved to the top-level.
+If you see that your "data structure" is quite general, admits a rich theory `Category` or any algebraic stuff) and is applicable to various other concepts, it should be moved to the top-level.

 - Erase type indices if it's a well-known optimization.
 If needed, create multiple representations of the same type but with different runtime